-It's been a long road, but in a recent interview, Kevin Feige finally confirmed that Scarlett Johansson's Black Widow will indeed star in her own movie somewhere down the line.
+It's been a long road, but last year, Kevin Feige finally confirmed that Scarlett Johansson's #BlackWidow will indeed star in her own movie somewhere down the line.
 More good news?
-This coincides perfectly with Feige's reveal about the upcoming Captain Marvel movie.
+His announcement coincided perfectly with Feige's reveal about the upcoming Captain Marvel movie.

 Is Marvel Sexist?

 To make matters worse, fans expressed outrage at Black Widow's portrayal in Avengers: Age of Ultron, where the usually competent spy was reduced to a damsel in distress upon her capture in the movie's third act.
-In the eyes of Black Widow fans, Joss Whedon might as well have tied Romanoff to some train tracks at that point and twiddled his moustache.
+In the eyes of Black Widow fans, Joss Whedon might as well have tied Romanoff to some train tracks at that point, and twiddled his moustache.

 What Does Scarlett Johansson Think?

 After Black Widow's profile was raised in Captain America: Winter Soldier, Scarlett Johansson herself weighed in on the odds of a Black Widow solo movie, telling Collider:

 "I think that there’s room for a standalone movie.
 The character has a really rich origin story and I’ve been really fortunate to kind of place all these layers on top of one another and kind of build up this character to this point where I think I can now start to peel them away and reveal different sides of her."